schemathesis/schemathesis/docs/stateful.rst

 With stateful testing, Schemathesis combines multiple API calls into a single test scenario and tries to find call sequences that fail.

+Stateful tests in Schemathesis rely on Open API links to function, as they are designed to target stateful transitions between API endpoints.
+Unlike stateless tests, which verify individual endpoints in isolation, stateful tests require these links to sequence API calls logically.
+Ensure your schema includes Open API links to leverage stateful testing effectively.

 Why is it useful?
 -----------------